-Interest expense for senior debentures was \$14 and \$44 for 2020 and 2019, respectively.
+Interest expense for senior debentures was \$14 for both 2021 and 2020.

 13.B Innovative Capital Instruments

 Innovative capital instruments consist of Sun Life ExchangEable Capital Securities ("SLEECS"), which were issued by SLCT I, established as a trust under the laws of Ontario.
 SLCT I issued Sun Life ExchangEable Capital Securities-Series B ("SLEECS B"), which are units representing an undivided beneficial ownership interest in the assets of that trust.
 SLEECS B are non-voting except in certain limited circumstances.
 Holders of the SLEECS B are eligible to receive semi-annual non-cumulative fixed cash distributions.